loic425/PagerfantaBundle/README.md

 | `@BabDevPagerfantaBundle/twitter_bootstrap3.html.twig` | [Bootstrap](https://getbootstrap.com) (version 3.x)  |
 | `@BabDevPagerfantaBundle/twitter_bootstrap4.html.twig` | [Bootstrap](https://getbootstrap.com) (version 4.x)  |

+Labels of Previous and Next buttons are localizable in all of these Twig templates.

 When rendering a Twig view, the following options are passed into the template for use:

 - `pagerfanta` - The `Pagerfanta\Pagerfanta` object